-Chairperson Training Officer Treasurer Safety Officer Equipment Officer Secretary of the club, procedures for membership, meetings and committees.
+Chairperson Training Officer

+Treasurer Safety Officer

+Secretary Equipment Officer

+In order for a club to be appropriately administered and regulated, it is usual to have a club constitution.
+This is often a prerequisite of many grant aid bodies and key funding programmes.
+A club constitution should be a simple document that outlines the functions of the club, procedures for membership, meetings and committees.
 Having a constitution will help to clarify how the club's procedures should work for all the clubs members.
 Some canoe clubs in Ireland will have their constitution and membership forms on their websites, which you can look at before drawing up such documents for your own club.
-The CANOEING IRELAND office can also supply generic versions of such documents.
+The ICU office can also supply generic versions of such documents.